cysouw/diathesis/text/c08_preverbs.md

 ### Prefixes and particles {#sec:preverbs-prefixes-particles}

 The central morphosyntactic difference between verb prefixes and verb particles is their morphological bond to the lexical root.
-As implied by the name, verb prefixes like *be-* are prefixed to the root and are never separated from it [@next a].
-In contrast, verb particles like *ein-* are in many constructions separated from the root [@next b], namely (i) in finite uses, (ii) by participle prefix *ge-* (see [@sec:participles-identifying-participles]), and (iii) by infinitive 'prefix' *zu* (see [@sec:zuinfinitive-morphology]).
+As implied by the name, verb prefixes like *be‑* are prefixed to the root and are never separated from it [@next a].
+In contrast, verb particles like *ein‑* are in many constructions separated from the root [@next b], namely (i) in finite uses, (ii) by participle prefix *ge‑* (see [@sec:participles-identifying-participles]), and (iii) by infinitive 'prefix' *zu* (see [@sec:zuinfinitive-morphology]).
 Additionally, verb prefixes are unstressed, while verb particles are stressed.
 To indicate whether a preverb is a prefix or particle, I will add a stress mark after (prefix) or before (particle).

 ::: ex
 a.
 Ich *beˈtrete* den Saal. \